Tired of sending emails to prospects that never get opened? Tired of not getting responses from your customers?

-Luckily, HubSpot Sales Free comes with an email app called "Send Later."
-The feature, as you might imagine, allows Gmail users to schedule an email to be sent at a specific time in the future.
-This allows you to draft an email, schedule when you want it to be sent, and then forget about it.
+Luckily, HubSpot Sales Free comes with a feature called "Send Later."
+This allows Gmail users to schedule an email to be sent at a specific time in the future.
+You can draft an email, schedule when you want it to be sent, and then forget about it.

 As someone who relies heavily on email for communication with contacts internal and external to HubSpot, I immediately found the “set it and forget it” aspect useful.
 But after playing around with it a bit more, and getting others’ opinions on its value, I also realized that it’s sometimes better to send an email later instead of now.
 Waiting a while can actually better your odds of connecting in certain instances, making this feature doubly valuable.